KenPainter/GenLogic/tests/TEST-COVERAGE.md

 4. Fix - Repair the code
 5. Verify - Run test, verify it passes (green)
 6. Mark complete - Update status in this document
+7. Run `bun ./tests/find-mismatches.mjs` to ensure all tests are registered here

 ### Refactoring
 1. Verify coverage - All affected behaviors must have passing tests